20852 customer reviews

 Château Pontet-Canet: three families, one revolution

-A Biodynamic pioneer
+A pioneer of biodynamics

 Château Pontet-Canet: an exceptional vineyard

-Products that respect natural balance
+Products made with respect for the natural balance

-Château's aim is to intervene as little as possible to let nature do its work.
+Château's goal is to intervene as little as possible and let nature do its work.
 Heavy tractors are banned to avoid compacting the soil.
-The estate opts instead for draught horses.
+The estate has therefore opted to use draft horses.

 A gentle blend of power and purity

-The Pontet-Canet terroir is composed of Cabernet Sauvignon, Merlot, Cabernet Franc and Petit Verdot.
+The Pontet-Canet terroir is composed of Cabernet Sauvignon, Merlot, Cabernet Franc, and Petit Verdot.

-More information on the Pontet-Canet
+More information on the website of Pontet-Canet

 Wine estates recommended by

-Rated site20833 reviews
+Rated site20852 reviews

 -20€

-from €99 on your 1st order
+from €99 on your first order

-Our latest sales of wines Château Pontet-Canet
+Our latest sales of Château Pontet-Canet wines

 Château Pontet-Canet Pauillac 2020 - 5ème Grand Cru Classé BIO